-The accompanying consolidated financial statements as of June 30, 2013 and 2012 and for the three and six months then ended are unaudited but, in the opinion of the management of each Registrant include all adjustments that are considered necessary for a fair statement of the Registrants' respective financial statements in accordance with GAAP.
+The accompanying consolidated financial statements as of September 30, 2013 and 2012 and for the three and nine months then ended are unaudited but, in the opinion of the management of each Registrant include all adjustments that are considered necessary for a fair statement of the Registrants' respective financial statements in accordance with GAAP.
 All adjustments are of a normal, recurring nature, except as otherwise disclosed.
 The December 31, 2012 Consolidated Balance Sheets were obtained from audited financial statements.
-Certain prior year amounts in BGE's Consolidated Statements of Cash Flows, Exelon's, Generation's and BGE's Consolidated Statements of Operations and Comprehensive Income and in Exelon's, Generation's, ComEd's, and BGE's Consolidated Balance Sheets have been reclassified between line items for comparative purposes.
-The reclassifications did not materially affect any of the Registrants' net income or cash flows from operating activities.
+Certain prior year amounts in Exelon's and BGE's Consolidated Statements of Cash Flows, Exelon's, Generation's and BGE's Consolidated Statements of Operations and Comprehensive Income and in Exelon's, Generation's, ComEd's, and BGE's Consolidated Balance Sheets have been reclassified between line items for comparative purposes.
+BGE recorded an adjustment to its Consolidated Statement of Cash Flows for the nine months ended September 30, 2012 to reflect the change in operating cash flows and capital expenditures related to amounts not paid of approximately \$17 million.
+The reclassifications did not materially affect any of the Registrants' net income or cash flows from operating or investing activities.
 Financial results for interim periods are not necessarily indicative of results that may be expected for any other interim period or for fiscal year ended December 31, 2013.
 These Combined Notes to Consolidated Financial Statements have been prepared pursuant to the rules and regulations of the SEC for Quarterly Reports on Form 10-Q. Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 These notes should be read in conjunction with the Notes to Combined Consolidated Financial Statements of all Registrants included in ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA of their respective 2012 Form 10-K Reports.